bsorrentino/maven-confluence-plugin/maven-confluence-reporting-plugin/src/site/markdown/usage.md

 > Parse git log commits until first occurrence of specified tag name.

 * `gitLogCalculateRuleForSinceTagName`
-> If specified, plugin will try to calculate and replace actual gitLogSinceTagName value based on current project version ```${project.version}``` and provided rule.
+> If specified, plugin will try to calculate and replace actual gitLogSinceTagName value based on current project version ```$(project.version}``` and provided rule.
 Possible values are

 > * `NO_RULE`
 > * `CURRENT_MAJOR_VERSION`.
 For example 1.2.3 will be resolved to 1.0.0
 > * `CURRENT_MINOR_VERSION`.
 For example 1.2.3 will be resolved to 1.2.0